BTest - A Simple Driver for Basic Unit Tests

 1 test failed

-The file containing the test can simultaneously act as its input.
-Let's say we want to verify a shell script:
+Why do we need the @TEST-EXEC: prefixes?
+Because the file containing the test can simultaneously act as its input.
+Let’s say we want to verify a shell script:

 > cat examples/t3.sh